ungoldman/style.css/README.md

 ## Features

 - **system fonts:** looks native on macOS, iOS, windows, linux, firefox OS, android.
+- **light & dark mode**: uses light or dark theme based on user's system setting.
 - **great for text:** designed to be highly readable and easy on the eyes.
-- **dark mode**: includes light and dark themes based on user's system setting.
 - **zero config:** with zero classes, there's nothing to learn!
 - **expertly crafted:** composed out of a balanced selection of stylistic practices.
 - **markdown friendly:** designed from the ground up for markdown content.